-AACSB: Reflective Thinking

-AICPA: FN Research

-Accessibility: Keyboard Navigation

-Blooms: Remember

-Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-Level of Difficulty: 1 Easy

-Topic: Tax law sources
+AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
+Level of Difficulty: 1 Easy Topic: Tax law sources

-- 61. Which of the following is not considered a secondary authority?
+61. Which of the following is not considered a secondary authority?

 - A. Text book

 - B. Private letter ruling

 - C. Tax article

 - D. Tax service

 - E. None of these.

-Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-A. Text book.

-В. Private letter ruling.

-C. Revenue ruling.

-D. Tax service.

-E. Tax article.

-AACSB: Reflective Thinking

-AICPA: FN Research

-Accessibility: Keyboard Navigation Blooms: Remember

-Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-Level of Difficulty: 2 Medium

-Topic: Tax law sources

-63. WI hich of the following ha s the highest authoritative weight?

-A. Legislative regulation.

-В. Private letter ruling.

-C. Revenue ruling.

-D. Action on decision.

-E. Revenue procedure.

-AACSB: Reflective Thinking

-AICPA: FN Research

-Accessibility: Keyboard Navigation

-Blooms: Remember

-Which of the following has the highest authoritative weight?

-Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-Level of Difficulty: 2 Medium Topic: Tax law sources

-may be especially helpful in determining the tax consequences of Josephine's job in Paris?

-A. Determination letter.

-B. Private letter ruling.

-C. Tax treaty.

-D. Regulation.

-E. Revenue procedure.

-AACSB: Reflective Thinking

-AICPA: FN Research

-Accessibility: Keyboard Navigation

-Blooms: Remember

-Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-Level of Difficulty: 2 Medium Topic: Tax law sources

-65. Generally, code sections are arranged (grouped together):

-A. chronologically

-B. by topic

-C. randomly

-D. by length

-E. None of these.

-Josephine is considering taking a 6 month rotation in Paris for her job.
-Which type of authority
+- 62. Which of the following has the highest authoritative weight?

+- A. Text book.

+- B. Private letter ruling.

+- C. Revenue ruling.

+- D. Tax service.

+- E. Tax article.

+- 63. Which of the following has the highest authoritative weight?

+- A. Legislative regulation.

+- B. Private letter ruling.

+- C. Revenue ruling.

+- D. Action on decision.

+- E. Revenue procedure.

+- 64. Josephine is considering taking a 6 month rotation in Paris for her job.
+Which type of authority may be especially helpful in determining the tax consequences of Josephine's job in Paris?

+- A. Determination letter.

+- B. Private letter ruling.

+- C. Tax treaty.

+- D. Regulation.

+- E. Revenue procedure.

+- 65. Generally, code sections are arranged (grouped together):

+- A. chronologically

+- B. by topic

+- C. randomly

+- D. by length

+- E. None of these.